pboyer/rec/README.md

 # Rec

-Rec is a foundational library to implement undo, redo, diffing, and event systems in JavaScript.
+Rec is a foundational library for implementing undo, redo, diffing, and event systems in JavaScript.

 ### Benefits: